johngouk/scienceoxford-project2025/README.md

 * one or more Buttons, which could include
 	* change the display
 	* reset everything
-	* allow changing the SSID/Password to connect to
+	* allow changing the SSID/Password to connect to, via the website, probably using AP access
 	* do something entertaining (NeoPixels, sound effects?)
-* all contained a box or something produced by 3D printing or laser cutting
+* all in a container produced by 3D printing or laser cutting

 ## Hardware Instructions ##